Samuel-Hoskin/DeliverConSite/index.md

 layout: product
 order: 5
 title: Welcome
-description: We are the annual unconfrence for delivery mamagers in and around the public sector.
-We come together as a comunity to develop our profession and improve public services.
+description: We're the biannual unconference for delivery managers in and around the public sector.
+We come together as a community to develop our profession and improve public services.
 startButton:
   href: "https://forms.office.com/e/fbq5ER1B2H"
   text: Provide Feedback for DeliverCon 2024.2